scando1993/thingsboard.github.io/docs/samples/esp8266/temperature.md

 Connect USB-TTL adapter to PC and select the corresponding port in Arduino IDE.
 Compile and Upload your sketch to the device using "Upload" button.

-After application will be uploaded and started it will try to connect to ThingsBoard node using mqtt client and upload "temperature" and "humidity" timeseries data once per second.
+After application will be uploaded and started it will try to connect to Pacificsoft node using mqtt client and upload "temperature" and "humidity" timeseries data once per second.

 ## Autonomous operation